markpbaggett/primeros_libros_iiif/README.md

 # Primeros Libros IIIF

-A quick rethink to rewrite Primeros Libros IIIF from DSPACE data
+A Reimagination to Rethink Primeros Libros IIIF from DSPACE Works